AaryanSahu/Principles-of-Programming-Languages-Project-Group-9/README.md

    - We chose Pyro as our framework for mapping and implementing Bayesian models.

 4. **Flexibility in Sampling Algorithms:**
-   - Pyro facilitates the implementation of complex sampling algorithms like MCMC and NUTS.
+   - Pyro facilitates the implementation of complex sampling algorithms like MCMC (Markov Chain Monte Carlo) and NUTS (No U-turn Sampling).
    - This allows for more robust and accurate probabilistic modeling.

 5. **Addressing Dataset Assumptions:**